subos2008/aws-scalable-webhook/README.md

 ## Terminology

+### Faux Backend

-Faux Backend - a simple dummy backed used during development and testing.
+A simple dummy backed used during development and as part of the testing rig.
+You can run a complete test set including failure cases if you deploy this backend.

 ## Setup